-The CSULA Afro Latin Ensemble is dedicated to the study, practice, and performance of Afro Latin music.
+The Cal State LA Afro Latin Ensemble is dedicated to the study, practice, and performance of Afro Latin music.
 In its relatively short existence the ensemble has established itself as one of the most exciting student music ensembles of its kind in the nation.
 It is open to qualified CSULA students by audition.

 As a result of 2008 and 2009 Afro Latin Ensemble concerts honoring Larry Harlow eager fans and supporters contributed to establish the Larry Harlow Fund for Afro Latin Music Study at California State University, Los Angeles.
 The fund supports the Latin music study programs at California State University, Los Angeles.